- Published: Oct 16, 2020

 What is SEO for local businesses?

 SEO for local businesses uses many of the same strategies as traditional search engine optimization (SEO).
 The difference?
-While traditional SEO promotes national or even global rankings, local SEO helps businesses rank in local search results.
+While traditional SEO promotes national or even global rankings, local SEO helps businesses reach better spots in local search rankings.

 Local search results also include a distinct feature — the local SEO 3-pack.